kazutan/tubeplayR/README.md

 This package can use in follow environment:

   - RStudio Server(Browser)
-  - RStudio Desktop version on Mac
+  - RStudio Desktop v1.2 or later

-RStudio Desktop version on Windows and Linux are not compatible.
-This causes RStudio’s Qt… Please use virtual instance(e.g., Rocker).

 ## License